Arshiagosh/Online-Fraud-Transaction-Detection/README.md

 - **Feature Engineering**: Techniques such as one-hot encoding and binning are employed to transform categorical and continuous features, respectively.
 - **Model Training**: The decision tree algorithm is implemented from scratch, and various modeling approaches are explored.
 - **Evaluation**: The performance of the trained models is evaluated using confusion matrices, accuracy, precision, recall, and F1-score.
-- **Visualization**: The notebook includes visualizations of the correlation matrix, confusion matrix and tree itself for better understanding of the data and model performance.
+- **Visualization**: The notebook includes visualizations of the correlation matrix, confusion matrix, and tree itself for better understanding of the data and model performance.

 ## Requirements